 Other Methods to Pay for Home Care Equipment

 If an individual is not qualified for Medicare or to obtain benefits from the Veterans’ Administration, there are several other options to help cover the expense for home care equipment to keep older adults safe.
 Below are several tips for utilizing long-term care or health insurance and private finances to purchase the equipment needed:

 If the equipment or supplies needed are medically necessary, they could be partly covered by some private insurance providers.
 Coverage is either based upon the person’s policy, or, if the person seeking coverage is a dependent, then the family policy should be reviewed for specifics on dependent coverage.

 Bear in mind, however, that while having your insurance provider cover some of the expenditure may seem like a good idea, it may be possible to find the products you need at an “out of network” supplier with a lower cost.

 If your older loved one requires home care equipment that is not covered by private insurance, try looking into equipment rental solutions or formerly owned items such as wheelchairs, scooters and accessible vans.
 Pre-owned equipment can be found in disability publications and on websites such as www.Craigslist.org, www.ebay.com, and www.unitedaccess.com.

-If you would like additional help either in selecting or buying home care equipment and other adaptive devices for a loved one, contact the Nashville, TN elder care specialists at Stay Home Care today.
+If you would like additional help either in selecting or buying home care equipment and other adaptive devices for a loved one, contact Stay Home Care, expert providers of nonmedical home care in Nashville and the surrounding areas, today.
 We can provide a free in-home consultation, make equipment recommendations, arrange for order and delivery, and answer any other home care questions you may have.
 Contact us online or call us at (615) 964-7726.
 See our full service area.